2011 North Carolina Tar Heels football team: Virginia

 With its win against Virginia, UNC started their ACC schedule with a win for the first time since 2001.
 The Heels were able to effectively run the ball against the Cavaliers, finishing the game with 222 rushing yards by 8 different offensive players.
 The Heels defense recorded their first takeaways of the young season when Matt Merletti recorded 2 interceptions in the fourth quarter to seal the Carolina victory.

 Georgia Tech

 Georgia Tech entered this meeting of unbeatens as one of the top offenses in the nation averaging 53.3 points and 675.3 yards a game.
 The UNC defense, however, was able to hold them to only 35 points and 496 yards.
-Trailing 28–14 in the fourth quarter, UNC rallied behind an Eric Ebron touchdown reception and a 55 yard Giovanni Bernard touchdown run to tie the game up with 7:22 left in the game.
+Trailing 28–14 in the fourth quarter, UNC rallied behind an Eric Ebron touchdown reception and a 55 yard Giovani Bernard touchdown run to tie the game up with 7:22 left in the game.
 Georgia Tech took the lead for good with a Tevin Washington touchdown run with 5:20 remaining.
 With the win, Georgia Tech goes to 4–0 for the first time since their national championship season in 1990.